Ojoiyabode/LITA-PROJECT-SALES-PERFORMANCE-ANALYSIS/README.md

 The following insights can be gotten from the above
-- Top selling product

-  Shoes are the highest selling product with a total sales of 613,380.
+- Top selling product: Shoes are the highest selling product with a total sales of 613,380.
 This indicates a great demand for the product.
-- Least selling product

-    Socks are the least selling product with a total sales of 180,785 which indicates less demand for the product.
+- Least selling product: Socks are the least selling product with a total sales of 180,785 which indicates less demand for the product.

  - Overall Total Sales Performance by Product
 Total Sales of all products (Shoes, Shirts, Hat, Gloves, Jacket, Socks) equaled a total of 2,101,090 which indicates a positive market response.
 Socks is the least selling product, this implies that the product require more marketing strategies for product visibility or the product has less target aundience.